decert-me/rareskills-solana-course/src/en/chapter_23.md

 ) -> Result<()>
 ```

-The 'a , 'b, and 'c are Rust lifetimes.
+The `'a` , `'b`, and `'c` are Rust lifetimes.
 Rust lifetimes are a complicated topic we’d rather avoid for now.
-But a high level explanation is that the Rust code needs assurances the resources passed into the loop for recipient in ctx.remaining_accounts will exist for the entirety of the loop.
+But a high level explanation is that the Rust code needs assurances the resources passed into the loop `for recipient in ctx.remaining_accounts` will exist for the entirety of the loop.

 ### ctx.remaining_accounts

-The loop loops through for recipient in ctx.remaining_accounts.
-The keyword remaining_acocunts is the Anchor mechanism for passing in an arbitrary number of accounts without having to create a bunch of keys in the Context struct.
+The loop loops through `for recipient in ctx.remaining_accounts`.
+The keyword `remaining_accounts` is the Anchor mechanism for passing in an arbitrary number of accounts without having to create a bunch of keys in the Context struct.

-In the Typescript tests, we can add remaining_accounts to the transaction like so:
+In the Typescript tests, we can add `remaining_accounts` to the transaction like so:

 ```
 await program.methods.splitSol(amount)